tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

-# Strategies for Preventing & Mitigating Risks
+# Strategies for Preventing & Minimising Risks

 The content will go here